-Activity When Evaluation

-Industry training as available from January 2020 Completion of formal training and

-DEDJTR for Officer to attend and as available incorporated in the annual

-complete.
-Performance Development Review

-and within budget constraints
+Activity When Evaluation Industry training as available from DJPR for Officer to attend and complete.
+January 2023 as available Completion of formal training and incorporated in the annual Performance Development Review and within budget constraints

 Objective 4: All Officers to be offered the opportunity to complete formal prosecution training.